 In case you’ve missed it (and it’s ok if you have), pretty much anything associated with Google in the last year has created a great deal of chatter, outrage, and anxiety across the search industry.

-The recent DOJ Federal antitrust case, “uncovered mountains of evidence of deceptive and fraudulent business practices by Google’s Ads program” that proved Google was raising costs in order to generate more profit.
+The DOJ Federal antitrust case, “uncovered mountains of evidence of deceptive and fraudulent business practices by Google’s Ads program” that proved Google was raising costs in order to generate more profit.
 (Source)

 Months of algorithm updates have wiped out dozens of websites, according to SEO consultant Glenn Gabe in his June 2024 Advanced SMX presentation.
 Some sites saw a 97% reduction in traffic and have yet to recover.